 Secondly, as the technologies tackled in FA7 are rather disruptive, still a lot of gaps related to creation, establishment and consolidation of legislation are open.
 A delicate balance needs to be found between having the technologies mature enough to define standards and regulations and setting up a regulatory framework as soon as possible to ensure that the developments fit the required legislation in matter of safety and to obtain the maximum compatibility, interoperability and intermodality.
 Main aspects to be considered include safety and security, international travel, including issues such as border crossings and fees for infrastructure exploitation, operations legal framework, interoperability and standardisation, and evaluation of conformity, including certification.
 For instance, "Pods" are multipurpose elements that share the risks derived from the regulatory status of autonomous vehicles as can be seen in Fig. 17.
-The adoption by the EU of the regulation Addendum 78: UN Regulation No. 79 for the development of autonomous vehicles can be a boost for adaptation of the legislation to technological synergies in this field24.
+The adoption by the EU of the regulation Addendum 78: UN Regulation No. 79 for the development of autonomous vehicles can be a boost for adaptation of the legislation to technological synergies in this field31.

-24 Agreement Concerning the Adoption of Harmonized Technical United Nations Regulations for Wheeled Vehicles, Equipment and Parts which can be Fitted and/or be Used on Wheeled Vehicles and the Conditions for Reciprocal Recognition of Approvals Granted on the Basis of these United Nations Regulations.
+31 Agreement Concerning the Adoption of Harmonized Technical United Nations Regulations for Wheeled Vehicles, Equipment and Parts which can be Fitted and/or be Used on Wheeled Vehicles and the Conditions for Reciprocal Recognition of Approvals Granted on the Basis of these United Nations Regulations.
 Addendum 78: UN Regulation No. 79, Revision 3.
 14 September 2017.

-Figure 16 - Concept for Podimised Multimodal Mobility (Fig.: Siemens)
+Figure 17 - Concept for Podimised Multimodal Mobility (Fig.: Siemens)

-Also, there are still gaps to cover in relation to standardisation.
-CEN and CENELEC announced recently the launch of a new Joint Technical Committee, CEN/CLC/JTC 20, dedicated to vacuum tube technique (known as "Hyperloop") systems standardisation.
-But until 2023 there will not be a first normative base nor a certification model.
-And the regulatory bases of the certifying entities and security entities are yet to be defined.
-One of the members of ADIF/CEDEX candidature is in fact the President of the Hyperloop Spanish Technical Committee of UNE (Spanish Standardisation Body) and he is the head of the Spanish delegation in all the meetings celebrated by the CEN JTC-20, where e.g. also Trafikverket is represented.
-Therefore, the cooperation between CEN JTC-20 and EU Rail JU is guaranteed and all the progress done in this Technical Committee will be taken into consideration by Europe's Rail JU.
+.
+The CEN and CENELEC Joint Technical Committee, CEN/CLC/JTC 20, dedicated to vacuum tube technique (known as "Hyperloop") systems standardisation has published its first standards and recently a dedicated working group on Safety has been created.
+However, still many aspects need to be addressed on the field of standardisation.
+In addition,,a first normative base or a certification model can be only foreseen in the medium term when a certain maturity of the hyperloop system is reached.
+The cooperation between CEN JTC-20 and EU Rail JU is well and all the progress done in this Technical Committee will be taken into consideration by Europe's Rail JU.